soundasleep/jevon.org/wiki/creating-a-new-gmf-editor.md

     <li>Generate model code</li>
     <li>Generate edit code</li>
     </ul>
-  <li>''If there are any errors, make sure your .ecore model is behaving.
-Once you do this, make sure you do the following:''</li>
+  <li>_If there are any errors, make sure your .ecore model is behaving.
+Once you do this, make sure you do the following:_</li>
     <ul>
     <li>Delete the .genmodel, plugin.xml, MANIFEST.MF files</li>
     <li>Delete the .edit project</li>